ALmozahmi/Comparison-Models/README.md

 <h2>##Dataset</h2>
 Depth Prediction Dataset (Kaggle)
 The dataset used is a subset of NYU Depth V2.
-You can download it from the following link:
+You can download it from the following link: <br>
 https://www.kaggle.com/code/drmaxx/depth-prediction-with-sklearn/input